barumau/pandunia/eng/001_ration.md

 In the following chapters we will use these two dissimilar languages as the points of comparison when we present some of the key features of Pandunia as a language.
-This approach is not meant to belittle the importance of the other languages but it would be impractical to compare Pandunia to all twenty source languages at once in a short and non-exhaustive presentation like this.
+This approach is not meant to belittle the importance of the other languages but it would be impractical to compare Pandunia to all 21 source languages at once in a short and non-exhaustive presentation like this.